This Land Press: Magazine

 This Land Press began publishing This Land, a semi-monthly broadsheet, in May 2010.
 This place-based publication primarily features longform, in-depth, narrative journalism focusing on life and culture in the middle of America.

 The first issue of This Land magazine featured the cover story "Something Good is Going to Happen to You: Growing up Gay in the Oral Roberts Family," by Randy Roberts Potts.
 Five thousand copies of the magazine were distributed throughout the Tulsa area.
 The second issue featured the cover story "Private Manning and the Making of Wikileaks" by Denver Nicks, one of the first accounts of the early life of Chelsea Manning.
 Time magazine called This Lands article "the best answer to date" on the question of Manning's early life.

 During 2010, This Land published four issues total.
 In January 2011, it began circulating on a monthly basis throughout the Tulsa area.
 Mark Brown joined This Land Press as the managing editor of This Land in March of the same year.
 With its July 2011 issue, This Land began its semi-monthly schedule.
 On September 1, 2011, This Land published an article called "The Nightmare of Dreamland," by Lee Roy Chapman.
-The article revealed that a founder of Tulsa, W. Tate Brady, was a participant in the Tulsa Outrage of 1917, a member of the Ku Klux Klan, and an architect of the Tulsa Race Riot of 1921.
+The article revealed that a founder of Tulsa, W. Tate Brady, was a participant in the Tulsa Outrage of 1917, a member of the Ku Klux Klan, and an architect of the Tulsa race massacre of 1921.

 In April 2015, This Land magazine changed its format and frequency to that of a quarterly perfect-bound magazine.

 In February 2017, the company released the Race Reader, an anthology of previously published material dealing with race relations in the middle of America.

 In a letter to subscribers accompanying the Race Reader, the company announced that it would suspend publication of the magazine and instead focus on its retail and merchandise, but suggested the print publication may someday return.
 A Columbia Journalism Review post-mortem entitled "Celebrated heartland news outlet drops magazine, keeps T-shirts and soaps" poked gentle fun at This Land's shift from print to retail, but also celebrated the legacy and influence of the magazine.

 The Faith Reader, featuring previously published material on the subject of faith, religion and spirituality, was released in the fall of 2017.

 Past contributors to the print edition include Rivka Galchen, Ben Greenman, Sam Lipsyte, Nick Tosches, Ron Padgett, S. E. Hinton, Gordon Grice, Hank Stuever, Ginger Strand, and Michael Wallis, among others.